bjornarb/flexit/README.md

 ![Flexit example layout](example.png)

 ##Inspiration
-Flexit is inspired the HBox and VBox containers in Adobe Flex (AS3) and OOCSS. https://github.com/stubbornella/oocss/wiki
+Flexit is inspired the HBox and VBox containers in Adobe Flex (AS3) and OOCSS.
+<a href="https://github.com/stubbornella/oocss/wiki" target="_blank">https://github.com/stubbornella/oocss/wiki</a>

 ## License
 The MIT License (MIT)